Balance-Analytics-io/BALANCE_Media_Preview/posts/pool-landscape-report-june-2023-week-1/pool-landscape-report-june-2023-week-1.md

     > "IDO PASS DAO is a Launchpad, DAO, Incubator, On-Chain Mapping.
 IDO Pass DAO is the first Cardano DAO to focus on IDOs, launchpads, and Blue chip CNFT fractionalization."

 - [FIGMENT](https://figment.io/) is a new pool group forming, with two (2) pools so far.
-They are an institutional staking-as-a-service company that honestly has a very sophisticated website.
+They are an institutional Stake-Pool-as-a-Service (SPaaS) company that honestly has a very sophisticated website.
 It reminds me of Vanguard's style.
 From their website:

     > "Digital Asset Staking Built for Institutions.
 The complete staking solution for 200+ institutional clients, including asset managers, custodians, exchanges, foundations, and wallets, to earn rewards on their digital assets."